flatcar/Flatcar/governance.md

 A calendar is available to ease planning.
 The calendar contains Developer syncs, project office hours, and one-off events like bug fixing or doc writing days.
 * Google calendar link: https://calendar.google.com/calendar/u/0/embed?src=c_ii991mqrpta9en8o7ofd4v19g4@group.calendar.google.com
 * iCal link (for importing): https://calendar.google.com/calendar/ical/c_ii991mqrpta9en8o7ofd4v19g4%40group.calendar.google.com/public/basic.ics

+Members of the community are welcome to join these meetings and are strongly encouraged to do so.
+Developer Syncs are not limited to Maintainers; they are an important place for contributors and community members to follow project direction, participate in discussions, voice their opinions, and get involved in ongoing work.
+Community participation in these meetings is valuable and actively encouraged, especially when contributors want to raise concerns, share feedback, or help shape the direction of the project.

 Maintainers will also have closed meetings in order to discuss security reports or Code of Conduct violations.
 Such meetings should be scheduled by any